Fennel may be considered secondary theoretical and natural agent for prevention and treatment of cancers, some scientists suggested.

 Additionally, according to the investigation of the essential oil of fennel (Foeniculum vulgare) which is found to process a rich in lipophilic secondary metabolites, researchers found that the main components of F. vulgare oil, trans-anethole presented 36.8% in the oil demonstrated a significant antioxidant activity in the protection of healthy cells and cytotoxic activity against HeLa (human cervical cancer), Caco-2 (human colorectal adenocarcinoma), MCF-7 (human breast adenocarcinoma), CCRF-CEM (human T lymphoblast leukaemia) and CEM/ADR5000 (adriamycin resistant leukaemia) cancer cell lines.

-4-methoxycinnamyl alcohol compound isolated from fennel also only showed toxicity against MCF-7, HeLa and DU145 cancer cell line but also inhibited all cancer cell lines with IC50 values of 14.24, 7.82 and 22.10 μg/mL
+4-methoxycinnamyl alcohol compound isolated from fennel only showed toxicity against MCF-7, HeLa and DU145 cancer cell line but also inhibited all cancer cell lines with IC50 values of 14.24, 7.82 and 22.10 μg/mL

 Taken all together, fennel extracts and essential oil may be considered a secondary therapeutic treatment for prevention and treatment of cancers through its antioxidant and cytotoxicity effects.

-Since all experiments only taking place in vivo and vitro, further data collection on large example size and multi-centers studies performed human during the course of the disease will be necessary to complete the picture of anti-cancers possibilities.
+Since all experiments were only taking place in vivo and vitro, further data collection on large example size and multi-centers studies performed human during the course of the disease will be necessary to complete the picture of anti-cancers possibilities.

 Natural Medicine for Fatty Liver And Obesity Reversal - The Revolutionary Findings To Achieve Optimal Health And Lose Weight